|TABLE OF CONTENTS

 2.1 Access and Use.
 Customer may only access and use the Services, Splunk Applications and Splunk Content in accordance with the terms of the Agreement.
 Customer agrees to provide accurate and complete information when Customer registers for and uses any Service and agrees to update all required information promptly.
 Each person who uses any Service must have a separate username and password.
 Customer must provide a valid email address for each person that Customer authorizes to use Customer’s account, and Customer may only create one account per email address.
 Customer must provide any other information reasonably requested by Splunk.

 2.2 Purchased Volumes.
 Each Service is provided to Customer according to the capacity, usage and storage volumes, as purchased on the Order.
 Any Splunk Application licensed to Customer for use with a Service is subject to the same limitations and restrictions that apply to the Service with which such Splunk Application is used.
-Customer is entitled to periodically exceed the daily volume purchased by Customer in accordance with Splunk’s bursting policy set forth at http://docs.splunk.com/Documentation/SplunkCloud/latest/User/DataPolicies#Data_ingestion_and_daily_license_usage.
-If Customer’s usage is in excess of the allowed bursting, Splunk will work with Customer in good faith to reduce usage so that it conforms to that limit.
-If, notwithstanding Splunk’s efforts, Customer is unable or unwilling to abide by the applicable usage limit, Customer will execute an Order for additional capacity promptly upon Splunk’s request, and/or pay any invoice for excess usage in accordance with Section 3.
+Customer is entitled to periodically exceed the daily volume purchased by Customer in accordance with Splunk’s data ingestion and daily license usage policy set forth at http://docs.splunk.com/Documentation/SplunkCloud/latest/User/DataPolicies#Data_ingestion_and_daily_license_usage.
+If Customer’s usage is in excess of the policy allowance, Splunk may work with Customer to reduce usage so that it conforms to the applicable usage limit.
+If, notwithstanding Splunk’s efforts, Customer is unable or unwilling to abide by the applicable usage limit, Customer will pay any invoice for excess usage in accordance with Section 3.

 2.3 Transmission of Customer Content.
 Customer is responsible for obtaining and maintaining all telecommunications, broadband and computer equipment and services needed to access and use the Services and for paying all charges related thereto.
 Customer is the owner and/or controller of all of Customer Content that Customer transmits to the Services.
 Without limiting Splunk’s security obligations under Section 1.2 above, Customer is responsible for the security of Customer Content when transmitted to and from the Services.
 Customer acknowledges that any encryption of Customer Content stored (i.e., “encryption at rest”) on the Service is subject to Customer’s separate purchase of encryption features available from Splunk.